BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 ## Deployment

-The application is containerised using Docker and is available as a Docker image.
+The application is containerized using Docker and is available as a Docker image.

 It can found on [Docker Hub](https://hub.docker.com/r/initdd/img-ls-2324-2-43d-g09/).